 #3 Managing Your Information: Learn the Importance of Password Security

 I’m an example of a provider that has access to small business information and accounts.
 I create websites that require me to have an administrator role for the websites I support.
-I also manage client webmaster tools and analytics that are connected to Google and Bing (Microsoft) accounts.
+I also manage client webmaster tools and analytics that are connected to a Microsoft or Google account.

-Every client should be asking me how I am protecting their information.
+Every client should be asking me about my password protection.
 You should ask your providers too.

 I use a password manager to encrypt, store, and create secure passwords for my clients, my business, and my personal accounts.
 It costs me about $12/year, syncs on all of my devices, and I’ve enabled two-factor authentication, which means I approve or deny each login into this software.